devopsdinosaur/tcgshop-mods/nerd_shirts/docs/mod-developers-guide.md

 1. Take some time to explore the layout and the image files.
 As you will see, they are organized by: Gender => Body Part => Renderer => Material.
 The directory tree seems redundant and excessively deep, but it exactly mirrors the hierarchy of the game objects.
 VSCode combines empty parts of the tree on a single line (as shown in this image):
 * ![vscode-directory-tree](images/vscode-directory-tree.jpg)  It makes it **so** much easier to navigate the directory trees.
 You can also right-click on any directory / file and "Reveal in File Explorer" to open the directory in Windows Explorer.

-## Creating a Simple Texture Replacement Mod
+## Creating a Simple Texture Replacement Booster

-This mini guide will demonstrate making a very simple nerd_shirts "mod" which turns customers' blue jeans purple.
+This mini guide will demonstrate making a very simple nerd_shirts booster which turns customers' blue jeans purple.

 1. Keep your VSCode / Windows Explorer window from the previous section open to *\<tcgshop-home\>/BepInEx/plugins/nerd_shirts/\_\_dump\_\_*.
 1. Open up a new VSCode / Windows Explorer window and "Open folder..." to *\<tcgshop-home\>/BepInEx/plugins/nerd_shirts*.